gilst/4d-plugin-curl/README.md

 ---
 This plugin project is a subset from what was published as "OAuth".

-Existing cURL@ commands have the same name and functionality, but their tokens (internal IDs) may have changed.
+Existing cURL@ commands have the same name and functionality, but their tokens (internal IDs) have changed.

 To migrate existing methods, do the following: